Animo-GD/FEE-Tracks-Guide/README.md

   understand basic statistical concepts and methods, such as hypothesis testing, regression analysis, and probability theory

 -------------------------------------
+## Data Analyst Jobs in Egypt.
+There is a high demand for a data analyst role in Egypt especially in companies like Orange and Vodafone and other companies that depend on Developing strategies and production plans for the company’s development
+You can check [LinkedIn](https://www.linkedin.com/jobs/search/?currentJobId=3815780472&keywords=Data%20analyst%20&origin=SWITCH_SEARCH_VERTICAL) for this job or [Wuzzif](https://wuzzuf.net/a/Data-Analyst-Jobs-in-Egypt)
 1. Knowing the Difference between XML, CSV, Jason, and Database.\
    As a Data Analyst, you are collecting the data so the data may be in a different formates like mentioned above.
    - [XML](https://www.youtube.com/watch?v=3WLKXzTCWEs)